yandex-cloud/terraform-provider-yandex/website/docs/r/vpc_network.html.markdown

 ## Import

-Networks can be imported using the `name`, e.g.
+A network can be imported using the `id` of the resource, e.g.

 ```
-$ terraform import yandex_compute_network.default foobar
+$ terraform import yandex_compute_network.default network_id
 ```